trust0-project/RIDB/packages/ridb-react/README.md

 </p>

 ## Documentation
-This package provides everything u need to use RIDB on react easily
+This package provides everything you need to use RIDB with React easily

 ## Install
 ```